fl4shk/sherwin_adventure_old/README.md

 4.  **mmutil**, which is *included in DevKitARM*.

 #Notes for Building
-This project **won't build** without having ARM GCC and Binutils available through the host OS's $PATH variable.
+When using the makefile called **makefile**, this project **won't build** without having ARM GCC and Binutils available through the host OS's $PATH variable.

+When using the makefile called **makefile_devkitARM.mk**, devkitARM is used to build Sherwin's Adventure instead of what the author uses.

 The author uses a **more up-to-date version** of ARM GCC and Binutils than that provided by DevKitARM, though **gbafix** and **mmutil** *from